-While our results offer novel insights into the public's views and may serve to stimulate debate about it, is important to highlight several limitations of our research.
-First, using a fatal disease as the most severe condition, while common in the literature using the person-trade-off methodology, may have forced respondents to deal with complicated questions regarding comparing the harm of early death with the harms of life with a substantial impairment such a paraplegia.
-For this reason, it might be advisable in future research to make the most severe condition an enduring, non-fatal one.
+While our results offer novel insights into the public's views and may serve to stimulate debate about, it is important to highlight several limitations.
+First, using a fatal disease as the most severe condition, while common in the literature using the person-trade-off methodology, may have forced respondents to deal with complicated questions regarding comparing the harm of early death with the harms of life with a substantial impairment such as paraplegia.
+For this reason, it might be advisable in future research to make the most severe condition an enduring, nonfatal one.

-Second, although we included several prompts for deliberation, such as the initial severity assessment, using a matching rather than simple choice task, as well as asking respondents to justify their choices, we did not include an element of discussion or qualitative research techniques to clarify people's judgements.
-Previous research has shown that such discussions or joint deliberations might have an impact on people's preferences (Nord, 1995; Schwarzinger et al., 2003) and that qualitative exploration might uncover potential misinterpretations of people's true judgements (Thompson, 2022).
+Second, although we included several prompts for deliberation, such as the initial severity assessment, using a matching rather than simple choice task, as well as asking respondents to justify their choices, we did not include an element of discussion or qualitative research techniques to clarify people's judgments.
+Previous research has shown that such discussions or joint deliberations might have an impact on people's preferences (Nord 1995; Schwarzinger et al. 2003) and that qualitative exploration might uncover potential misinterpretations of people's true judgments (Thompson 2022).

-Third, although our findings show that a much larger share of the public prefers limited aggregation to full aggregation, the design of our study did not allow us to generate insight into people's reasoning about how to draw the line between harms that do and those that do not aggregate against more severe harms.
+Third, although our findings show that a large share of the public prefers limited aggregation to full aggregation, the design of our study did not allow us to generate insight into people's reasoning about how to draw the line between harms that do and those that do not aggregate against more severe harms.